"It's time to stop talking about leadership, and lead."

 What, then, is Leadership for Today?

 Leadership begins with individual initiative.
-If every person who reads these words would do one thing that they have ever done before, based upon some concern or passion to make a difference in the world that really matters, then we'd notice.
+If every person who reads these words would do one thing that they have never done before, based upon some concern or passion to make a difference in the world that really matters, then we'd notice.
 People in Mumbai may not notice what's happening in Monte Carlo, or people in Memphis know what's happening in Munich, but the people in those locales certainly would.

 We live in a time of great pessimism about leaders and organizations, which in many cases is justified.
 I'm not a pessimist, nor am a starry-eyed optimist.
 I am very much a realist who believes that the strength of a society is found in the individual leadership of its people.